aistairc/SpatialFlink/README.md

-# GeoFlink: A Scalable Framework for the Real-Time Processing of Spatial Data Streams
+# GeoFlink: A Distributed Framework for the Real-Time Processing of Spatial Data Streams

 ## Table of Contents
 1. [ Introduction ](#intro)